Radeeshani/Learnhub_web_application/ISSUES_FIXED.md

-# Issues Fixed - EduBuddy
+# Issues Fixed - LearnHub

 ## Summary of Problems and Solutions